automotive-grade-linux/docs-agl/doctools/webdocs/README.md

 standard distribution package management, this may impose you to compile a couple of Ruby native extentions.
 If "gem install" fails you probably miss some required tools like: gcc, libffi-devel-gcc5, ...
-+ command "gem search --local" should display  jekyll+redcarpet+rouge+sass
++ command "gem search --local" should display  jekyll+rouge+sass

 ## generate a 1st site from your template